DavidLucha/StimControl/.dev_resources/IMMEDIATE_TODO.md

 Multi-saving is kiiinda fixed but its' still making a folder for the experiment and another one for _passive

-show comment next to trial number, not just in scroller (also for next one)

 add ability to set "run this in every trial" line?

 Logic for not interrupting other sessions (taking over hardware) needs work